Photosynq/PhotosynQ-Documentation/docs/projects/select-a-protocol.md

 ### Choosing protocols from the whole protocol list

-1. If the suggested protocols are not appropriate for your Project, click on 'Advanced' below the suggested protocols
+1. If the suggested protocols are not appropriate for your Project, click on 'Advanced' below the suggested protocols.
-2. Click on 'Click to show all protocols' to bring up the full list of protocols available on PhotosynQ
+2. Click on 'Click to show all protocols' to bring up the full list of protocols available on PhotosynQ.
 3. To select a protocol, click on it or drag it over to the protocol list on the right.
-4. Select additional protocols the same as in step #3. **Protocols will run in the order that they are listed on the right**
+4. Select additional protocols the same as in step #3. **Protocols will run in the order that they are listed on the right**.
-5. Click on 'Save and Next'
+5. Click on 'Save and Next.'

 ::: tip Tip
-You can change the order of protocols by dragging them up or down the list
+You can change the order of protocols by dragging them up or down the list.
 :::

 ::: tip Tip